 One important aspect of all machine learning models is to determine their accuracy.
 Now, in order to determine their accuracy, one can train the model using the given dataset and then predict the response values for the same dataset using that model and hence, find the accuracy of the model.

 But this method has several flaws in it, like:

-- Goal is to estimate likely performance of a model on an out-of-sample data.
+- The goal is to estimate the likely performance of a model on out-of-sample data.